 Some colleges have “party school” reputations — and it’s often for good reason!

 If you have a clear academic or career goal, choosing a more serious school will help you work toward it by providing you with a network of similarly oriented peers.
-The flip side of this is that if you’re self-aware and honest enough to know that you’re easily distracted, a serious school might be the best choice because it will be harder to find excuses not to study.
+The flip side of this is, if you’re self-aware and honest enough to know that you distract easily, a serious school might be the best choice because it will be harder to find excuses not to study.

 That isn’t to say that party schools are all bad!
 You’ll get a lot of practice at socializing and learning to talk to all sorts of people in different environments.
 Chances are good that you’ll do a lot of unofficial networking, which may come in handy later in your career.
-You’ll be pushed to go outside of your comfort zone.
-And, if you’re academically inclined, it can be easier to stand out to your professors when your peers are more interested in parties than papers.
+Your peers will push you to go outside of your comfort zone.
+And, if you’re academic-driven, it can be easier to stand out to your professors when your peers are more interested in parties than papers.